Christian Case for Capitalism

 Conclusion

-In conclusion, the Christian conservative case for capitalism and populism rests on a shared commitment to individual freedom, personal responsibility, and moral accountability.
-Capitalism, when tempered by ethical guidelines, aligns with the Christian mandate for stewardship, charity, and the dignity of work.
-Populism, on the other hand, provides a platform for Christian conservatives to assert the importance of community values and protect their cultural and economic interests in an increasingly globalized and secular world.
-Capitalism and populism offer a framework that allows us Christian conservatives to live out our faith while working towards a society that respects individual freedom and community well-being.
-We pray for this when we say, "Your kingdom come, your will be done, on earth as it is in heaven" (Matt.
+The Christian conservative case for capitalism and populism rests on a shared commitment to individual freedom, personal responsibility, and moral accountability.
+When guided by ethical principles, capitalism supports the Christian call to stewardship, charity, and the dignity of work.
+Populism, meanwhile, gives Christian conservatives a way to uphold community values and protect their cultural and economic interests in a world that is increasingly globalized and secular.
+Together, capitalism and populism provide a framework for living out our faith while promoting a society that values both individual freedom and community well-being.
+We express this hope when we pray, "Your kingdom come, your will be done, on earth as it is in heaven" (Matt.
 6:10).

 Prayer